n-mcmanus/mosq_shiny_data/README.md

 ## File structure:
+* `data_prep.Rmd`: the R markdown used for generating tabular, raster, and video data used in the Shiny app.
 * `wnv_shiny/`: this directory contains all the script necessary for running the Shiny, which includes the `server.R`, `ui.R`, and a custom CSS file (`styles.css`).
     * `www/`: folder with images and videos included in the Shiny.
 * `data/`:  contains the raw and generated data used in the Shiny